pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # The exercise

-Putting those concerns aside for a moment, the compliance exercise was actually very enlightening in some unexpected ways.
+Putting those concerns aside for a moment, the compliance exercise was very enlightening in some unexpected ways.
 First, it was good to talk about current practices.
 So much of my time I spend thinking _if we could start over from scratch, what would the world look like?_ and I don't spend as much time thinking about the difficulties of transition that others are facing as well as I need to.
 For example, one participant was threatened with dismissal from her doctoral program for wanting to publish a paper open access.
 Compared with Open